CALCULATE YOUR SIP RETURNS

 PCR = Put Volume / Call Volume (Volumes would be used on a particular day)

-PCR = Total Put Open Interest / Total Call Open Interest (Put Open Interest and Call Open Interest would applied on a specific day)
+PCR = Total Put Open Interest / Total Call Open Interest (Put Open Interest and Call Open Interest would be applied on a specific day)

 Points to Consider While Analysing PCR